 Warehouse automation has been a solution for streamlining wholesale distribution processes for quite some time, but the level of technology integrations emerging creates new avenues to exploit for removing inefficiencies.
 Armed with IoT-capable machines, AI, and a totally digitized network to manage all these tools, wholesale distributors can optimize warehousing activities at an on-demand basis.
 However, maintaining a pace favorable to ROI requires a cloud solution that delivers real-time visibility.

-Oracle NetSuite, the #1 Cloud ERP, provides wholesale distributors with a volume of insight that improves decision-making and allows users to act fast in a time of consumers demanding instant gratification.
+Sage X3 provides wholesale distributors with a volume of insight that improves decision-making and allows users to act fast in a time of consumers demanding instant gratification.
 Leveraging the agility and real-time connectivity of this cloud software, distributors can prepare themselves to survive in the age of Amazon.